wooriapt/jekyll-now/Crowd.md

 - Quantity: 100,000,000 XCB (one hundred million 100 million XCB)
 - Investment deadline: Aug 31, 2018
 - Key Policies: 1 XCB is available for .
 0.04 US Dollars (KRW\ 50),
-  - Guaranteed 0.09 US Dollars(KRW \100won) for 1 XCB after 6 months
+  - expectancy 0.09 US Dollars(KRW \100won) for 1 XCB after 6 months
   - Cube on can be switched to master card after 12 months

 The KYC process will open on the 08/01/18 and will run until the 08/31/18 GMT+8 2pm (Estonia time)